pytorch/pytorch/docs/source/quantization-backend-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below is the output of the configuration for quantization of ops
-in fbgemm and qnnpack (PyTorch's default quantized backends).
+in x86 and qnnpack (PyTorch's default quantized backends).

 Results: